 - Generate regular income

-- Provide a profit from a rising market
+- To provide a profit from a rising market

 - Provide a profit from a falling market

-- Provide a profit from a sideways market
+- To provide a profit from a sideways market

 - Provide a profit from a wildly volatile market